 This and other segments of the video evidence were of great benefit to the defense on the case.
 According to three jurors interviewed post-trial, the legal video analysis, forensic research, and enhancements by NCAVF played a critical role in the jury's decision in this trial.

 Below are two still images from the center of the case, two seconds before the shooting, where the suspect appears to reach into his coat, threaten the officer, and is subsequently shot by police officer Ivory Webb.

 In the original, unenhanced video, you can see very little except black.
 In fact, you might think there is almost no video information there at all.
 Below is a still frame from that untouched, original, very dark video.
 Can the low light image be lightened?

 Yes!
-In the still images you see the results of our months of detailed forensic investigation work to enhance the video and audio.
+In the still images, you see the results of our months of detailed forensic investigation work to enhance the recorded video and audio.
 Many other still images of the evidence were very helpful to the case.